JoRugg/Jruggles/category/projects.md

 sidebar_sort_order: 3
 ---

-<p class="message">This will blog consolidating my academic, professional, and personal projects, detailing what I learned in the process.</p>
+<p class="message">This will be a blog consolidating my academic, professional, and personal projects.</p>